AlexL-07/Cosmic-Combat/README.md

 ## Future Features
 * Add moving sprites
 * Add more spaceships
-* Allow for users to select how many players
+* Allow for users to select number of players